Kludex/fastapi-health/README.md

 pip install fastapi-health
 ```

-## Usage
+## Quick Start

-Using this package, you can create the health check endpoint dynamically using different conditions.
+Create the health check endpoint dynamically using different conditions.
 Each condition is a
-callable and you can even have dependencies inside of it.
+callable, and you can even have dependencies inside of it:

 ```python
 from fastapi import FastAPI, Depends